Relintai/pandemonium_engine_docs/tutorials/inputs/input_examples.md

 a mouse click event, and `InputEventScreenDrag` works much the same as mouse motion.

+Tip:
-.. tip:: To test your touch events on a non-touchscreen device, open Project
+ To test your touch events on a non-touchscreen device, open Project
         Settings and go to the "Input Devices/Pointing" section.
 Enable "Emulate Touch From Mouse" and your project will interpret mouse clicks and motion as touch events.